2 million chickens will be killed in Delaware and Maryland because of lack of employees at processing plants

 Delmarva says it made the “difficult but necessary” decision after exhausting “the study of other alternatives, including allowing another chicken company to transport and process the chickens and taking a partially processed product to rendering facilities to utilize for other animal feed.”

-“If no action were taken, the birds would outgrow the capacity of the chicken house to hold them,” the company said, adding that they are not closing any processing plants and will continue to compensate the affected chicken growers.
+“If no action were taken, the birds would outgrow the capacity of the chicken house to ho